krook/openwhisk-package-mqtt-watson/README.md

 3. Change the name and host fields in the manifest.yml to be unique.
 Bluemix requires routes to be globally unique.
 4. Run `cf push`

-### Local Deployment:
-This service can also run as a Node.js app on your local machine.

-1. Install a local CouchDB, for how to install a CouchDB locally, please follow instruction at https://developer.ibm.com/open/2016/05/23/setup-openwhisk-use-local-couchdb/

-2. Create a database with name `topic_listeners` in the CouchDB.
-Then create the subscriptions design document as shown above.

-3. Run the following command, `node index.js $CLOUDANT_apiKey $CLOUDANT_apiToken $OPENWHISK_AUTH_KEY`

-Note: Local deployment of this service requires extra configuration if it's to be run with the Bluemix OpenWhisk.

 ## Usage of Watson MQTT package
 To use this trigger feed, you need to pass all of the required parameters (refer to the table above)